MaestSi/MetONTIIME/README.md

 <taxonomy qiime2 artifact>: <file name>_taxonomy.qza QIIME2 artifact, may be created by Import_database.sh script
 <threads>: maximum number of threads used
 <taxonomic classifier>: either Blast or Vsearch
+<max accepts>: maximum number of hits; if a value > 1 is used, a consensus taxonomy for the top hits is retrieved
+<query coverage>: minimum of a query sequence that should be aligned to a sequence in the database [0-1]
+<id thr>: minimum alignment identity threshold [0-1]
 ```

 ## Auxiliary scripts